yeahtoastyz/OdroidGoWIFIHASHMONSTER/README.md

 Required Software: Arduino IDE
 Required Hardware: Odroid GO and up to 32GB micro SD card to store PCAP files.
+Download the .zip file and unzip.
+This contains the original ESP32-WiFi-Hash-Monster with modifications for the Odroid Go.

 Required libraries:
 https://github.com/tobozo/ESP32-Chimera-Core